fuu0/howto-dect/index.md

 ### Installing the OMM

-You can find the offical documentation with the Keyword "SIP-DECT LINUX Server Installation Administration Guide"
+Independently of this page, you can find the official documentation with the keyword ‘SIP-DECT LINUX Server Installation Administration Guide’.

 #### via rpm paket